 Prior to graduation, students must meet certain residency requirements.
 Generally, residency credit derives from semester-hour credits earned at Columbia College (not transferred in any way).
-However, six hours of residency credit may be earned for completion of institutionally approved challenge examinations.
 Residency requirements by degree program are as follows:

-- Associate in Arts degree: 15 of the last 24 semester-hour credits - 2.
-Associate in Science degree: 15 of the last 24 semesterhour credits. - 3.
-Baccalaureate degree: 24 of the last 36 semester-hour credits. - 4.
-Second associate/baccalaureate degree: 15 or 24 additional semester-hour credits of residency, respectively.
+- Associate in Arts degree: 15 of the last 24 semester-hour credits - Associate in Science degree: 15 of the last 24 semesterhour credits. - Baccalaureate degree: 24 of the last 36 semester-hour credits - Second associate/baccalaureate degree: 15 or 24 additional semester-hour credits of residency, respectively.
 An active-duty military student or dependents of an active-duty military student may meet the residency requirements of any degree by earning the appropriate number of residency credits for that degree at any time during his or her tenure with Columbia College.
 A modified residency requirement may be in place within articulation agreements with specific community colleges.